 Another must-have for business users are professional tech support.
 Consumer live streaming platforms usually don’t offer any form of tech support.
 More demanding users need questions answered and problems solved on the fly.

 Every OVP has some form of tech support, however, these vary in robustness and availability.

 Livestream offers 24/7 phone support starting with its $199/month Premium plan.
 UStream offers phone support to Silver, Gold, and Platinum Pro accounts.
-Dacast offers 24/7 live chat support to all customers and phone support for Pro and Premium account holders.
+Dacast offers 24/7 live chat support to all customers and phone support for Scale account holders.
 One of our specificity is that you will have Dacast employees on the phone, not random people in a call center.

 Recording ensures everyone can access content

 Any live stream you produce should be recorded.
 Even if you don’t have a plan to reuse that content now, it’s important to archive any official events that take place.

 Recording ensures that people who can’t attend a live stream can still benefit.
 Recordings of live events can be distributed afterward.
 This way they can continue to generate revenue and views.

 Most OVPs offer auto-archiving or some variation of it.
 Dacast has the feature available now in a public beta.
 Livestream and UStream both offer built-in recording tools as well.
 Another option is to record locally before encoding your video for streaming.
 While this does require an extra step, it usually results in a higher-quality finished product.